 Notwithstanding the above, the review team believes that realistically modelling BFT stocks and subpopulations might well lead to the routine identification of the natal origin of Atlantic BFT caught in the various areas (in addition to routinely determining their ages).
-Routine sampling of microconstituent analysis (of flesh and/or otoliths) or based on genetics, should be conducted on the BFT caught with some confidence.
+Routine sampling of microconstituent analysis (of flesh and/or otoliths) or based on genetics, should be conducted on the BFT catches of major fleets (including at least the EU, USA and Japan), allowing determination of the origin of the BFT caught with some confidence.